-On-line grade worksheets for Winter 2014 grade submission are available starting on the dates listed below.
+On-line grade worksheets for Summer 2014 grade submission are available starting on the dates listed below.

-Grades are due by 11:00 p.m.. on Wednesday, April 30, 2014.
+ALL grades are due by 11:00 p.m. on Wednesday, August 20, 2014.
 After this date and time, the grade worksheets will be unavailable and grades will need to be submitted in person to the Office of Records and Registration.

 Part of Term